 But, given the amount of money the vitamin and supplement industry is making in the US these days, who am I to question Bolivians' desire to improve sexual function.

 Iglesia de San Francisco

-From the Witches’ Market, I walked down to Iglesia de San Francisco, a Catholic church built between the 16th and 18th centuries.
+I walked down to Iglesia de San Francisco from the Witches' Market, a Catholic church built between the 16th and 18th centuries.

 The sky was changing colors as the sun began to set.
 I watched as rush hour unfolded around me.

-Nightfall was near, and while I didn’t want to be wandering around without reason, I pushed onward to squeeze in a few more historical sites before calling it quits.
+Nightfall was near, and while I didn't want to be wandering around without reason, I pushed onward to squeeze in a few more historical sites in La Paz before calling it quits.

 There's also a church next to it, the photo of which I love given the color of the sky at that moment.

 Dinner at La Casona

 Before heading back to the Wild Rover hostel, my last stop of the night was La Casona (938 Mariscal Santa Cruz), a restaurant housed in a former monastery.

 If I was only going to eat one dinner in La Paz, I wanted it to be at one of the best places known for serving traditional Bolivian cuisine.